-Ser vices that our plan pays for What you must pay ě Immunizations We will pay for the following services: Pneumonia vaccine Flu shots, once a year, in the fall or winter Hepatitis B vaccine if you are at high or intermediate risk of getting hepatitis B Other vaccines if you are at risk and they meet Medicare Part B coverage rules We will pay for other vaccines that meet the Medicare Part D coverage rules.
-Read Chapter 6 to learn more. \$0 for the pneumonia, influenza, Hepatitis B, and other vaccines that meet Medicare Part B coverage rules. \$0 to \$8.50 for vaccines under the Part D prescription drug benefit.
-Inpatient hospital care \$0 We will pay for the following services, and maybe other services not listed here: Semi-private room (or a private room if it is medically necessary) Meals, including special diets Regular nursing services Costs of special care units, such as intensive care or coronary care units Drugs and medications Lab tests X-rays and other radiology services Needed surgical and medical supplies Appliances, such as wheelchairs This benefit is continued on the next page You must get approval from the plan to keep getting inpatient care at an out-of-network hospital after your emergency is stabilized.
+Services that our plan pays for What you must pay Immunizations We will pay for the following services: Pneumonia vaccine Flu shots, once each flu season in the fall and winter, with additional flu shots if medically necessary Hepatitis B vaccine if you are at high or intermediate risk of getting hepatitis B Other vaccines if you are at risk and they meet Medicare Part B coverage rules We will pay for other vaccines that meet the Medicare Part D coverage rules.
+Read Chapter 6 to learn more. \$0 for the pneumonia, influenza, Hepatitis B, and other vaccines that meet Medicare Part B coverage rules. \$0 to \$8.95 for vaccines under the Part D prescription drug benefit.
+Inpatient hospital care We will pay for the following services and other medically necessary services not listed here: Semi-private room (or a private room if it is medically necessary) Meals, including special diets Regular nursing services Costs of special care units, such as intensive care or coronary care units Drugs and medications Lab tests X-rays and other radiology services Needed surgical and medical supplies Appliances, such as wheelchairs This benefit is continued on the next page \$0 You must get approval from the plan to keep getting inpatient care at an out-of-network hospital after your emergency is stabilized.